bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-03-06-edric-connor-travelogues.md

 **Colin**  **Prescod**
 Over some five decades, Colin Prescod has variously worked as an academic, documentary filmmaker, theatre maker, TV (BBC) commissioning editor, cultural animator (specifically in museums, archives, and heritage sector).
 Most recently he has worked on the exhibitions _No Colour Bar_: _Black British Art in Action 1960–1990_ (2016) and, with the British Library, _Windrush: Songs in a Strange Land_ (2018).
 <br><br>

+**BFI SOUTHBANK**
+Welcome to the home of great film and TV, with three cinemas and a studio, a world-class library, regular exhibitions and a pioneering Mediatheque with 1000s of free titles for you to explore.
+Browse special-edition merchandise in the BFI Shop.We&#39;re also pleased to offer you a unique new space, the BFI Riverfront – with unrivalled riverside views of Waterloo Bridge and beyond, a delicious seasonal menu, plus a stylish balcony bar for cocktails or special events.
+Come and enjoy a pre-cinema dinner or a drink on the balcony as the sun goes down.

+**BECOME A BFI MEMBER**
+Enjoy a great package of film benefits including priority booking at BFI Southbank and BFI Festivals.
+Join today at [**bfi.org.uk/join**](http://www.bfi.org.uk/join)

+**BFI PLAYER**
+ We are always open online on BFI Player where you can watch the best new, cult &amp; classic cinema on demand.
+Showcasing hand-picked landmark British and independent titles, films are available to watch in three distinct ways: Subscription, Rentals &amp; Free to view.<br>
+See something different today on [**player.bfi.org.uk**](https://player.bfi.org.uk/)

+Join the BFI mailing list for regular programme updates.
+Not yet registered?
+Create a new account at [**www.bfi.org.uk/signup**](http://www.bfi.org.uk/signup)

+**Programme notes and credits compiled by the BFI Documentation Unit
+Notes may be edited or abridged
+Questions/comments?
+Contact the Programme Notes team by [email](mailto: prognotes@bfi.org.uk)**

 <!--stackedit_data:
 eyJoaXN0b3J5IjpbMTA3NzE2MDc0OV19
 -->